Pylons/pyramid/docs/designdefense.rst

 Pyramid Is Too Big
 ------------------

-"The :mod:`pyramid` compressed tarball is 1MB.
+"The :mod:`pyramid` compressed tarball is almost 2MB.
 It must be enormous!"

 No.  We just ship it with test code and helper templates.
 Here's a